samtaylor1616/JavaScript30/JavaScript30-master/Take Home Lessons.md

   - To be able to press a button multiple times and hear it restart we need to reset the audio currentTime back to 0
 - QuerySelector
   - Same approach as CSS
+  - Returns a node list -> which looks like an array but has functions eg. map, reduce
   - document.querySelector(`audio[data-key="${event.keyCode}"]`)
   - document.querySelector(`.key[data-key="${event.keyCode}"]`)
 - Event listeners